 Farmdrop’s new selection of ethical rosy veal and ex dairy cow beef comes from Horton House Organic Farm in Wiltshire.
 Horton House are partnering with The Ethical Dairy www.theethicaldairy.co.uk under a joint initiative called the “Proper Food Collective”.
 Both are pioneering a unique way of dairy farming; one that keeps calves with their mothers to suckle naturally while grazing diverse organic pastures in a system where the cow’s diet is 100% pasture.
 On these farms, everyone gets their fair share!
 The products that Farmdrop will be launching from this initiative reflect everything that is happening on these special farms.

 This ethical approach to dairying is based around treating the animals, the land, our environment and people with respect and kindness.
 By harnessing the power of the natural ecological functions on farm and applying regenerative principles, both farms are proving that high quality and nutritious dairy and beef can be produced efficiently alongside each other.
 Valuing all outputs from the farm means that they are effectively creating a “closed loop food system”, showing that these kinder farming methods can be part of the solution and not part of the problem.

 For the escalopes, try classic veal Milanese.
 Simply coat the escalope in flour, beaten egg, and breadcrumbs before frying in a hot pan with oil and butter until golden on each side.
 Serve with a light salad.
 For the veal mince, try using it as a richer alternative in your next Bolognese or for your next batch of homemade burgers.

-Check out Farmdrop’s range of veal cuts here.
+Check out Farmdrop’s range of ethical rosy veal here.